-- Transit version (photo 31): the wheelchair is designed to be driven only by the attendant.
-To facilitate sideways transfers and save space, the wheelchair is equipped with rear wheels of 12" (315 mm) with pneumatic or solid tyre.
+- Transit version (photos 32 & 33) : the wheelchair is designed to be driven only by the attendant.
+To facilitate sideways transfers and save space, the wheelchair is equipped with rear wheels of 12" (315 mm) with pneumatic or solid tyres.

-Note: Transit version equipped with a reclining backrest is always fitted with anti-tippers.
+Note : Transit version equipped with a reclining backrest is always fitted with anti-tippers.

-The manual brakes (optional hub brake) are only accessible to the attendant; operate the handle (A) to lock the wheel-chair in parking position.
+The manual brakes (optional hub brake) are only accessible to the attendant; operate the handle (A) to lock the wheelchair in parking position.